Question: What can I do to protect myself from those pesky telemarketers?

 If three months have passed and you continue to receive the same telemarketing calls, you may contact the Do-Not-Call Registry again to file your formal complaint.
 The Federal Trade Commission may then use your complaint to fine the telemarketer up to $11,000 for each impermissible call made.

 Request that telemarketers remove you from their marketing lists.
 Should you specifically request, all telemarketers must remove your telephone number from their marketing lists.
 You need only state: Remove this phone number from your list.

-The California Attorney Generals Office has prepared a Do-Not-Call Complaint Checklist for you to maintain a record of continuing calls.
-You may download a copy of the call log at ag.ca.gov/donotcall.
-If notified telemarketers continue to call, you can use the complaint checklist as evidence, and proceed on with filing your formal complaint.
+The California Attorney Generals Office has prepared a review of How to Slow the Flow of Communication for you consumers.
+You can find that review at ag.ca.gov.
+If notified telemarketers continue to call, you can review the article and proceed on with filing your formal complaint.

 Do not fill out warranty or product registration cards.
 Such cards are not needed for warranties, but are used by marketing agencies to add the purchasers name, address and telephone number to other promotional lists.
 The cards usually ask questions about your interests, age, income, and more.
 Under California law, should the product you purchased turn out to be defective, its warranty will be confirmed with your purchase receipt.

 Charitable donations should include your request.
 When you give money to a charity, enclose a note asking it not to share, sell or rent your name to any other organizations.
 Although charities and other nonprofit groups need not participate in the national Do-Not-Call Registry, their true sense of hope for your continued support will surely convince them to honor your request.

 Very different from honest, but annoying, telemarketers are the telemarketing schemers who are committing fraud.
 For example: